-UN chief points to ‘ massive’ rights violations in Ukraine
+UN chief points to ‘massive’ rights violations in Ukraine

 In the Sunday-Monday attacks, Ukraine’s General Staff said Kyiv’s forces shot down 11 out of 14 Iranian-made Shahed drones.

-Ukraine’s presidential office said Monday that at least two civilians were killed and nine others were wounded by Russian attacks over the previous 24 hours.
+Ukraine’s presidential office said Monday that at least two civilians were killed and nine others wounded by Russian attacks over the previous 24 hours.

-It said that intense fighting has continued around Bakhmut, Avdiivka and Vuhledar in the Donetsk region, which have come under relentless Russian shelling.
-Donetsk Gov. Pavlo Kyrylenko said Russia is using aircraft and heavy artillery there.
+It said intense fighting has continued around Bakhmut, Avdiivka and Vuhledar in the Donetsk region, which have come under relentless Russian shelling.

-In the south, the city of Kherson also came under Russian shelling, killing one and wounding two civilians.
-The city of Nikopol across the Dnieper from the Russia-occupied Zaporizhzhia nuclear power plant also was struck by the Russian shelling, which damaged residential buildings, power lines and a gas pipeline.
+Ukrainian military analyst Oleh Zhdanov said the Russian offensive aimed at securing control of eastern Ukraine has effectively become bogged down while losing “huge numbers of weapons and ammunition.”

-Odesa and the surrounding region suffered a complete blackout Monday.
-The authorities didn’t give the reason for it, but said that repair crews will start work to restore the energy supply.
+Zhdanov said the Ukrainian military, in turn, is building up forces for a future counteroffensive in the south while pummeling Russian positions and depots there.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine